Get

 • Competitor prices

-Example: if printing costs $8 and you want a 50% profit, set the price around $12.
+For example, if printing costs $8 and you want a 50% profit, set the price around $12.
 You can adjust for bundles, promotions, or limited editions to attract buyers while maintaining profit.

 7. Market Your Art and Build Trust

-Selling is more than listing items.
+Selling is more than just listing items.
 You need visibility and credibility.
 Share your prints on social media, collaborate with other artists, and showcase high-quality images of your work.

-Include descriptions about size, material, and inspiration behind the art.
+Include descriptions about size, material, and the inspiration behind the art.
 Reviews and testimonials help too.
 The more people see your work and trust you, the more likely they are to buy.

 How to Set Up Digital Art Size for Printing